ExpressLRS/Docs/docs/quick-start/transmitters/lua-howto.md

 * `Gemini` - Receive on two RX antennas simultaneously at different frequency 40MHz apart (for 2.4GHz) or ~10MHz apart (for 900MHz).
 Best used when you have a Gemini-capable TX Module.
 * `Diversity` - Both Antennas will be active.
 Receiver will switch to the antenna with better RSSI.

-Starting with ExpressLRS 4.0, this setting is now automatically set, depending on the TX module's capabilities and settings.
+Starting with ExpressLRS 4.0, this option is now automatically set, depending on the TX module's capabilities and settings.

 ### Tlm Power